Frequently Asked Questions

 What is the gallery photography policy?

-Still photography is permitted for private, noncommercial use only in the Crow Museum galleries devoted specifically to the permanent collection.
+Still photography is permitted for private, noncommercial use only in the Crow Museum galleries.
+Some special exhibition areas may have additional restrictions.
 Photographs cannot be published, sold, reproduced, transferred, distributed or otherwise commercially exploited in any manner whatsoever.
+The use of a flash is prohibited.
+Movie and video cameras, monopods, tripods, and selfie sticks are prohibited.
+For press and other special photography, including filming and videotape projects, please email marketing@crowmuseum.org or call 972-883-5256.

 The Crow Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or permission to reproduce photographs of objects in its collection.
+Please refer to our Photography and Filming Guidelines for additional information.

 Who are Trammell and Margaret Crow, and why did they choose to collect Asian art?
 What motivated them to build the museum?